Women in Judaism: Humanistic Judaism

-Women as "sofrot" (scribes)
+Sofrot (scribe)

 Sofrot is the feminine plural of Sofer.
 A Sopher, Sopher, Sofer STaM, or Sofer ST"M (Heb: "scribe", סופר סת״ם) is a Jewish scribe who is able and entitled to transcribe Torah scrolls, tefillin and mezuzot, and other religious writings.
 (ST"M, סת״ם, is an abbreviation for Sefer Torahs, Tefillin, and Mezuzot.
 The masculine plural of sofer is "sofrim" סופרים).

-Forming the basis for the discussion of women becoming sofrot, Talmud Gittin 45b states: "Sifrei Torah, tefillin, and mezuzot written by a heretic, a star-worshipper, a slave, a woman, a minor, a Cuthean, or an apostate Jew, are unfit for ritual use."
-The rulings on Mezuzah and Tefillin are virtually undisputed among those who hold to the Talmudic Law.
+Forming the basis for the discussion of women becoming sofrot, Talmud Gittin 45b states: "Sifrei Torah, tefillin, and mezuzot written by a heretic, a star-worshipper, a slave, a woman, a minor, a Cuthean, or an apostate Jew, are unfit for ritual use.".
 As Arba'ah Turim does not include women in its list of those ineligible to write Sifrei Torah, some see this as proof that women are permitted to write a Torah scroll.
-However today, virtually all Orthodox (both Modern and Ultra) authorities contest the idea that a woman is permitted to write a Sefer Torah.
+However, virtually all Orthodox (both Modern and Ultra) authorities reject the idea that a woman is permitted to write a Sefer Torah.
 Yet women are permitted to inscribe Ketubot (marriage contracts), STaM not intended for ritual use, and other writings of Sofrut beyond simple STaM.
-In 2003, Canadian Aviel Barclay became the world's first known traditionally trained female sofer.
+In 2003, Canadian Aviel Barclay became the world's first public, traditionally-trained, female sofer.
 In 2007 Jen Taylor Friedman, a British woman, became the first female sofer to scribe a Sefer Torah.
-In 2010 the first Sefer Torah scribed by a group of women (six female sofers, who were from Brazil, Canada, Israel, and the United States) was completed; this was known as the Women's Torah Project.
-Also, not just any man may write a Sefer Torah; they should ideally be written by a "G-d-fearing person" who knows at least the first layer of meanings, some of them hidden, in the Torah.
+In 2010 the first Sefer Torah scribed by a group of women (six female sofers, from Brazil, Canada, Israel, and the United States) was completed; this was known as the Women's Torah Project.

 From October 2010 until spring 2011, Julie Seltzer, one of the female sofers from the Women's Torah Project, scribed a Sefer Torah as part of an exhibition at the Contemporary Jewish Museum in San Francisco.
-This makes her the first American female sofer to scribe a Sefer Torah; Julie Seltzer was born in Philadelphia and is non-denominationally Jewish.
+This makes her the first American female sofer to scribe a Sefer Torah.
+Seltzer is non-denominationally Jewish.
 From spring 2011 until August 2012 she scribed another Sefer Torah, this time for the Reform congregation Beth Israel in San Diego.
-Seltzer was taught mostly by Jen Taylor Friedman.
 On September 22, 2013, Congregation Beth Elohim of New York dedicated a new Torah, which members of Beth Elohim said was the first Torah in New York City to be completed by a woman.
 The Torah was scribed by Linda Coppleson.
-As of 2014, there are an estimated 50 female sofers in the world.
+As of 2014, there were an estimated 50 female sofers.